 The Rise of Gourmet Salts

 Sea salt is produced by evaporating seawater and typically contains trace minerals that can add to its flavor.
-Himalayan pink salt is mined from salt deposits in the Himalayas and gets its pink color from iron oxide.
+Worth adding: himalayan pink salt is mined from salt deposits in the Himalayas and gets its pink color from iron oxide.
 Smoked salt is produced by smoking salt crystals over wood fires, which imparts a smoky flavor.
 While these gourmet salts may offer unique flavors and textures, it is important to note that they still primarily consist of sodium chloride and should be used in moderation.

 Salt in Industrial Applications